 The Board of Directors has a Compensation Committee the current members of which are and Stephen C. Farrell (Chairman), Deborah Andrews, and David Schlachet.
+Mr. Schlachet will not be standing for re-election to the Board of Directors at the Meeting.
 Ms. Andrews, Mr. Farrell, and Mr. Schlachet qualify as "independent" in accordance with Section 803(A) and Section 805(c) of the NYSE American Company Guide.
-None of the directors who served on the Compensation Committee during the last fiscal year was a current or former officer or employee of BioTime or any of its subsidiaries, or had any relationship with BioTime or any of its subsidiaries requiring disclosure in this report under Item 404 of SEC Regulation S-K. During last fiscal year, none of our executive officers served as (a) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation Committee, (b) a director of another entity, one of whose executive officers served on our Compensation Committee, the entire board of directors) of another entity, one of whose executive officers served on our Board of Directors, except that certain of our current executive officers, including Michael D. West and Aditya P. Mohanty, our Co-Chief Executive Officers, served on the board of directors of certain of our subsidiaries, and Alfred D. Kingsley, our Chairman, served as Executive Chairman of certain of our subsidiaries, and in that capacity each of them determined the compensation of the executive officers of those subsidiaries, though none of them voted on matters pertaining to their own personal compensation, and Dr. West abstained from voting on the compensation of his wife who served as an executive officer of OncoCyte.
+None of the directors who served on the Compensation Committee during the last fiscal year was a current or former officer or employee of BioTime or any of its subsidiaries, or had any relationship with BioTime or any of its subsidiaries requiring disclosure in this report under Item 404 of SEC Regulation S-K. During last fiscal year, none of our executive officers served as (a) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Compensation committee (or other board committee, or (c) a member of the compensation committee (or other board of directors) of another entity, one of whose executive officers, including Michael D. West and Aditya P. Mohanty, our Co-Chief Executive Officers, served on the board of directors of certain of our subsidiaries, and Alfred D. Kingsley, our Chairman, served as Executive Chairman of certain of our subsidiaries, and in that capacity each of them determined the compensation of the executive officers of those subsidiaries, though none of them voted on matters pertaining to their own personal compensation, and Dr. West abstained from voting on the compensation of his wife who served as an executive officer of OncoCyte.